cheggc9-arch/REWARDFLOW-distribution-algorithm/README.md

 - **5. Clear All Data** - Reset everything for new test
 - **6. Exit** - Close the application

-## 🎬 Perfect for Demos

-This tool is perfect for:
-- **Community testing** - let people try their own data with hours-based system
-- **Educational purposes** - understand the algorithm with transparent math

 ## 🔧 Files

 - **`demo.js`** - Main interactive script